 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In state facilities, this class is accountable for the supervision of a physical therapy program for physically, mentally and/or developmentally disabled clients.
+In state facilities, this class is accountable for the supervision of a physical therapy program.

 GUIDELINES FOR JOB CLASS USE

 In a facility which has no Director of Rehabilitation Therapies, this class has programmatic and administrative responsibility for a therapy program.
 Supervision of other employees is not necessary provided there is supervision of a program in the absence of a Director.
 Where used in a supervisory capacity, this class must supervise at least two (2) filled professional therapist positions.